Join our fixed departure treks.

 Types of visas, as in the table below:

 Fifteen days, 30 days, or 90 days.
-The cost varies from $30 to $125 depending on how long you want to stay.
-You can pay in US dollars or other significant currencies, sometimes even Nepalese rupees.
+The cost varies from $30 to $125, depending on how long you want to stay.
+You can pay in US dollars, other major currencies, or even Nepalese rupees.

 People from SAARC countries get a free 30-day visa.
-Indians don't need a visa, but they must show ID, like a passport or citizenship card.
+Indians don't need a visa, but they must show ID, such as a passport or a citizenship card.
 Make sure your passport is valid for at least six months.
 And it's a good idea to have travel insurance which covers medical treatment and emergency evacuation.

-Tims and Permit for Langtang Valley Trekking :
+TIMS and Permit for Langtang Valley Trekking :

-The TIMS card is 2000 Rs Per person (USD 17). in equivalent.
+The TIMS card is 2000 Rs per person (USD 17).

 The Langtang National Park permit for Indians is 1500 RS per person, and the TIMS is 600 RS per person.